 Humanity is nearing the brink of impending collapse and has been subjected to nature’s fury countless times but we learn nothing.
-Floods due to rampant deforestation, landslides due to irresponsible mining, earthquakes due to increasing dams and the list just goes on.
+Floods and new diseases like Covid19 due to rampant deforestation, landslides due to irresponsible mining, earthquakes due to increasing dams and the list just goes on.
 An accurate study done on the manmade factors responsible for the 2018 Kerala Floods can be read here.

 Development is our sole purpose as we are the most superior and intelligent beings.
 We consider the Earth to be the reservoir of humans and we have been exploiting its resources since time immemorial.
 It was in the wake of Bhopal Gas Tragedy in 1984, one of the most horrible industrial disasters, that the Environment Protection Act of 1986 was enacted by the Government of India as per Article 253 of the Constitution.
 This Law is directly related to the decisions taken at the United Nations Conference on the Human Environment conducted in Sweden in 1972.

 In India, the EIA Notification was first promulgated on 27 January 1994 by the then Union Ministry of Environment and Forests, under the Environmental (Protection) Act 1986.
 This made Environmental Clearance (EC) mandatory for both new projects as well as existing ones needing expansion as per the list in Schedule 1 of the notification.

 So what exactly does the Environment Impact Assessment means?

 UNEP defines Environmental Impact Assessment (EIA) as “a tool used to identify the environmental, social and economic impacts of a project prior to decision-making.
 It aims to predict environmental impacts at an early stage in project planning and design, find ways and means to reduce adverse impacts, shape projects to suit the local environment and present the predictions and options to decision-makers“.